KieranPritchard/Simple_File_Transfer_Program/README.md

 ### Next Steps

-Expand the project to:

-* Handle multiple clients concurrently using threading.
-* Add a progress bar for file upload/download visualization.
-* Implement secure transfer using SSL/TLS.
+* Implement secure transfer using SSL.
+* Try to improve understanding of sockets.

 ## How to Use the Project